psychopy/psychopy/docs/source/builder/components/dots.rst

 noiseDots : *'direction'*, 'position' or 'walk'
     Determines the behaviour of the noise dots, taken directly from Scase et al's (1996) categories.
 For 'position', noise dots take a random position every frame.
 For 'direction' noise dots follow a random, but constant direction.
 For 'walk' noise dots vary their direction every frame, but keep a constant speed.

+dot refresh rule : repeat, none
+    When should the sample of dots be refreshed?

 .. seealso::